alistairmatthews/sccode/readme.md

     - Reuse classes from the simple reverb
 	- Implement the MVC structure from the simple reverb
     - Build a UI
-    - Midi control - Done|
+    - Midi control - Done!

 1. Work out which code can be reused and create classes and a quark?

     - Class to create MVC views and controllers that go with a model.
 Done!
     - Class to generalize MIDI control?
+Done!

 1. Decide if test-driven development is possible or helpful